Garl4nd/PyCalc/README.txt

 with the components representing a single entity.
 For example, asking the parser to plot "t^2,t^3" produces plots of two separate functions of t, while "(t^2,t^3)" produces a parametric curve with the left and right expression representing its x and y coordinates, respectively.
 Similarly, "xy,sin(xy)" produces two 2-D plots while "(xy,sin(xy)" produces a single plot of a 2-D vector field.
 The expression "dot(x,y) |x=(1,2);y=(2,4)" behaves as expected, but with "dot(x,y) |x=1,2;y=2,4" the parser tries to evaluate dot(1,2),dot(1,4),dot(2,2),dot(2,4) and so fails, because the arguments are not vectors.

+One-letter symbols such as x,y...which are not reserved by the parser (i.e. not i,e,π,+,*, etc.) are automatically converted to variables.
+For variables with longer names, you need to include the name after the substitution symbol | or where.
+For example, "var*var | var" is the square of the variable "var", while "var*var" is equivalent to the product of  squares of three variables "v", "a" and "r".

 To plot a function (e.g. sin(x) ), you can either write "plot sin(x)", or you can write "sin(x)" and press ctrl+p or click the "Plot" button.
 You can plot multiple functions by using commas, e.g. plot x,x^2,x^3
 To specify the limits (e.g. from 0 to 2π), write "from 0 to 2pi" to the end of the command.